 Range: Southern Thailand south of Khao Sok National Park, Suratthani province.
 Other countries: West Malaysia; Indonesia; Philippines.
 There is a concentration of these common vipers on the island of Phuket, Thailand.

-Habitat: Elevations up to about 1,200 meters but most abundant at elevations from 400 up to about 600 meters in lowland primary forest, secondary forest, and jungle – especially coastal mangrove.
+Habitat: Elevations up to about 1,200 meters but most abundant at elevations from 400 up to about 600 meters in lowland primary forest, secondary forest, and jungle – especially coastal mangroves.
 During the day these vipers can sometimes be found as little as a meter off the ground, up to a couple of meters.
 They seem to prefer bushes over trees.
-Recently I found a gravid female at one meter off the forest floor and resting on a strong vine just 1 cm in diameter.
+Recently I found a gravid female one meter off the forest floor and resting on a strong vine just 1 cm in diameter.

 Active Time?
 Mainly nocturnal, but occasionally found during the day, especially during or after rain.
 Crepuscular in nature, they are more often active during dusk and dawn, or on an unusually dark day during heavy rain.
 I have found these snakes during the day in moderate rain at 400 meters elevation, and at 2000 hours after a light rain.

 Food: Birds – especially baby birds in the nest, mice and other rodents, lizards, frogs.

 Defensive Behavior: Coil back into s-shape before striking.
 The strike is typically less than .3 meters in distance.
 Mouth wide open exposing very long fangs and white tissue.
 Can strike in succession rather quickly.
 Their strike is not very fast in comparison with some of the other vipers.